 However, one thing that bears mention is that, in spite of its poor security, PPTP beats all modern protocols when it comes to speed.
 As a result, PPTP is the fastest protocol for streaming and other online activities that require high bandwidth usage for best performance.

 Streaming is something that you can sacrifice security for, as chances of being hacked or infected are low, especially if you are using reputable services like Netflix or Hulu.
 Therefore, PPTP is the protocol to go for if you can’t wait to watch the next episode of your favorite TV show at best quality.
+Find the list of VPN services that unblock Netflix still in 2019.

 2. L2TP (Layer 2 Tunneling Protocol)